muzy/MicroMoody/README.md

 will run the RGB blink mode (starting with yellow), while a newly flashed MicroMoody with only the addresses changed and no mode set will run in random fading mode.

+## I2C master operation

+When compiled with -DI2CMASTER (disabled by default), the MicroMoody will act as I2C bus master.
+After each transition (after half the time until the next transition has passed) it will send its current color and fade speed as a broadcast (payload address 0xffff) over the bus.
+The I2C address used will be the MicroMoody's I2C address (see above for default).

+If it is operating with hard transitions, so will the slaves. same for soft (fading) transitions.

+This will not work without hardware pullups on SDA and SCL.
+Also, it is currently so badly implemented that it causes a visible flicker on the blue LED channel.
+This may be fixed in future versions.